-Cyclic Redundancy Check Error, or the CRC Error, can prevent you from accessing data on your hard disk.
+Overview of CRC Error: Cyclic Redundancy Check Error, or the CRC Error, can prevent you from accessing data on your hard disk.
 It also interferes with simple functions such as copying and pasting files in a folder.
-If you have been suffering from the same, this blog will help you demystify the CRC data error (cyclic redundancy check) so that you can successfully recover your hard drive data.
+If you have been suffering from the same, this blog will help you demystify the CRC error (cyclic redundancy check error) so that you can successfully recover your hard drive data.

-What is the Cyclic Redundancy Check Error (CRC Error)?
+What is CRC Error (Cyclic Redundancy Check Error)?

-The CRC Error is an error detecting technique that is used in storage devices.
-This is done to verify the data stored on the drive.
+The CRC Error is an error detecting technique that is used in storage devices such as hard drive.
+This is done to verify data stored on the hard drive.
 Similarly, an algorithm based on cyclic codes checks the drive for data redundancy.
 It also prevents accidental changes to raw data.
-Common messages during this error include:
+Common messages during this crc error include:

 - “Drive not accessible, data error cyclic redundancy check”.